esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 z^{(n + l + 1)} = W^{(n - l, 2)}a^{(n + l)} + b^{(n - l, 2)}
 $$

-The information of interest is contained within a(n), which is the activation of the deepest layer of hidden units.
+The information of interest is contained within $$a^{(n)}$$, which is the activation of the deepest layer of hidden units.
 This vector gives us a representation of the input in terms of higher-order features.
-The features from the stacked autoencoder can be used for classification problems by feeding a(n) to a softmax classifier.
+The features from the stacked autoencoder can be used for classification problems by feeding $$a^{(n)}$$ to a softmax classifier.

-A good way to obtain good parameters for a stacked autoencoder is to use greedy layer-wise training.
-To do this, first train the first layer on raw input to obtain parameters W(1,1),W(1,2),b(1,1),b(1,2).
-Use the first layer to transform the raw input into a vector consisting of activation of the hidden units, A. Train the second layer on this vector to obtain parameters W(2,1),W(2,2),b(2,1),b(2,2).
-Repeat for subsequent layers, using the output of each layer as input for the subsequent layer.
-This method trains the parameters of each layer individually while freezing parameters for the remainder of the model.
-To produce better results, after this phase of training is complete, fine-tuning using backpropagation can be used to improve the results by tuning the parameters of all layers are changed at the same time.
+To learn this architecture, we first train the first layer on the raw input.
+Then, we use the first layer to transform the raw input into a vector consisting of activation of the hidden units (by performing a *forward pass*), The second second layer is then trained on this vector and we repeat the operation for any subsequent layers, using the output of each layer as input for the subsequent layer.
+Finally, to produce better results, after this phase of training is complete, we *fine-tune the whole network* using backpropagation by tuning the parameters of all layers at the same time.

-If one is only interested in finetuning for the purposes of classification, the common practice is to then discard the "decoding" layers of the stacked autoencoder and link the last hidden layer a(n) to the softmax classifier.
-The gradients from the (softmax) classification error will then be backpropagated into the encoding layers.

-To give a concrete example, suppose you wished to train a stacked autoencoder with 2 hidden layers for classification of MNIST digits, as you will be doing in the next exercise.
-First, you would train a sparse autoencoder on the raw inputs x(k) to learn primary features h(1)(k) on the raw input.
-Next, you would feed the raw input into this trained sparse autoencoder, obtaining the primary feature activations h(1)(k) for each of the inputs x(k).
-You would then use these primary features as the "raw input" to another sparse autoencoder to learn secondary features h(2)(k) on these primary features.
-Following this, you would feed the primary features into the second sparse autoencoder to obtain the secondary feature activations h(2)(k) for each of the primary features h(1)(k) (which correspond to the primary features of the corresponding inputs x(k)).
-You would then treat these secondary features as "raw input" to a softmax classifier, training it to map secondary features to digit labels.
-Finally, you would combine all three layers together to form a stacked autoencoder with 2 hidden layers and a final softmax classifier layer capable of classifying the MNIST digits as desired.

 Concretely, for each example in the the labeled training dataset, we forward propagate the example to obtain the activation of the hidden units.
 This transformed representation is used as the new feature representation with which to train the softmax classifier.
+Therefore, in the end we will use a single network composed at each layer of the **encoding** function of each AEs, therefore this can be seen as a way to *transfer* the knowledge on features learned by each AE.

 </div>{: .notice--blank}